superhirokun/assignment/PART2.md

 9. append the intialized zombies states into a 2d vector so that it can be used later
 10. make the zombies move toward the alien
 11. create healthpack that heal alien
 12. create the rock object where when the alien it break the rock and become other game
+13. create the pod object to damage the zombies
+14. create the game menu

+Fu ke yun

+1. Trying to do the game object but failed and can't be implement into the program.
+2. Trying to do the turn-based system but failed and can't be implement into the program.
+3. Trying to do the File saving and loading feature but failed and can't be implement into the program.
+4. Do the game menu outside the program and didn't implement it into the program

 ## Problems Encountered & Solutions